dhiway/cord/docs/adr/0008-orbis-transaction-policy-pipeline.md

 ## Clean-genesis boundary

 The Origin/Orbis network defined by this repository is a new network.
-It starts directly with the current transaction-policy tuple.
+It starts directly with the current transaction-policy tuple and TransactionStorage schema V8.
 The runtime deliberately wires `Migrations = ()`: it does not execute a V5-to-V7 or V7-to-V8 Orbis Storage migration, import a predecessor state, decode a legacy storage form, backfill provider references, or expose a compatibility facade.
 A future post-launch schema change must introduce its own forward migration